shovon/fediverse/learning/everything-fediverse.md

 }
 ```

-Of course, if you wanted to uniquely identify Alice's dog in a global pool of triples and nodes, you can do so via the `@id` field, just as you would with the root node.
+Of course, if you wanted to uniquely identify Alice's dog in a global pool of triples, you can do so via the `@id` field, just as you would with the root node.

 ```json
 {